Antal Tapiška

 Antal Tapiška (Антал Тапишка, Tapiska Antal, 11 November 1919 – 10 March 2016) was a Yugoslav football player and manager.
+He was known for his contributions to Yugoslav football both as a player and later as a coach.

 Club career

-He started his playing career while serving the mandatory military conscription and affiliated in the Yugoslav Navy side Mornar Split, later moving to Yugoslav Air Force side FK Naša Krila Zemun.
-His talent took him to join the main army backed team, FK Partizan, in 1946.
+He started his playing career while serving the mandatory military conscription and affiliated in the Yugoslav Navy side Mornar Split, later moving to Yugoslav Air Force side Naša Krila Zemun.
+His talent took him to join the main army backed team, Partizan, in 1946.
 Partizan was newly formed club which gathered most of the best players of the country, so Tapiška found himself in difficulties to establish himself, despite all, he managed to make with Partizan one appearance in the 1946–47 Yugoslav First League, 4 appearances in the Yugoslav Cup, and 29 in friendlies and tournaments.

-Not wanting to stay as a substitute, Tapiška decided to leave Partizan and joined FK Spartak Subotica where he spent the next 14 years.
+Not wanting to stay as a substitute, Tapiška decided to leave Partizan and joined Spartak Subotica where he spent the next 14 years.
 He became a legendary defender shirt number 2 who became fundamental in all achievements of Spartak between 1947 until 1960.
 He played over 500 official games in that period of time.
 Tapiška retired in 1960 and in his honor Spartak organised a farewell match against Dynamo Dresden.